Media Plugin

 -

-namespace for clean event removal -
+Event Namespacing: Uses .selectnamespace for clean event removal

 Multiple Elements: Handles multiple media elements in same editor instance